Downloads:

 Management History

-Important sport fish include Channel Catfish, Blue Catfish and White Crappie.
+Important sport fish include catfishes and White Crappie.
 Sport fish have always been managed with statewide regulations.
-Blue Catfish were stocked in 1975, 1995, 1996 and 2008 to establish a population.
-Recruitment was first observed in 2012, yet the population remained a low density one until 2020, when record numbers of the species were collected.
+Blue Catfish were most recently stocked in 2008 and 2022.
+Recruitment was first observed in 2012, yet the population remained low density until 2020, when record numbers of the species were collected.
 A complete shoreline habitat survey was conducted in 2011 and no major changes have occurred on the reservoir since that time.
 In 2012, information about the reservoir’s loss of volume was shared with Texas Parks and Wildlife Department’s (TPWD’s) habitat branch and others who might take on the issue on a watershed scale.
 No work has been done on this issue since that time.
 Electrofishing was discontinued in 2016 due to poor Largemouth Bass catch rates and anecdotal information suggesting the species was rarely sought by anglers on Mexia Reservoir.
-Data are currently collected on all sport fish and important prey species during trap net and gill net surveys.
-Recent management efforts include maintaining aquatic invasive species (AIS) signage and educating constituents about the threat of AIS, especially zebra mussels, whenever possible.
+Data are currently collected on Channel Catfish, Blue Catfish and crappies during trap netting and gill netting surveys.
+The statewide regulation for Blue and Channel Catfish changed on September 1, 2021; the current regulations are listed in table 3.
+Recent management efforts consist of vegetation surveys and aquatic invasive species (AIS) education.

 Fish Community